-Anger is a good thing.
+Anger can be a good thing.
 It is part of the grieving process.
 It is something you have to allow yourself to feel, accept, work through and eventually give to God.
 This takes time, patience and awareness.
 On the other hand, ignoring, denying and hiding the anger is what leads to unhealthy behaviors and uncontrolled anger that destroys.
 People lash out for no reason and hurt others due to their hidden anger.

 So how should we as Christians deal with our anger?
 For God is very clear in scripture that he wants us to deal with it and not allow it to control us.
 I do not know that there is one correct answer.
 For different people deal with anger differently.
 Furthermore it is a process, not something you just decide and puff the anger is gone.
 What I have learned helps me is having something physical active to release my anger in non-harmful way.
 Talking about my anger with people I trust and counselors has been essential.
 Praying to God and asking for wisdom on how to use my anger towards positive things and bringing about positive change helps turn my anger into something good rather than destructive.
 Anger can be a tool for bringing about positive change.
 It can fuel us in healthy ways when our eyes are turned on Jesus.
 It can be used to build God’s kingdom rather than tear down.